Moving from Dubai to Bolivia

 Custom Regulations for Bolivia:

-Like any other nation, there are certain documents you must have in order to be granted access into Bolivia.
+Like any other nation, there are certain documents you must have in order to be granted access to Bolivia.
 The country requires that you provide the destination agent will all of the necessary documents prior to the arrival of your shipment.

 - Original passport